oddbird/oddsite/content/2017/04/01/async-notifications.rst

         message.reply_channel.send({"accept": True})
         Group(get_group_id_from(message)).add(message.reply_channel)

-On the frontend, you should have something like this:
+On the front-end, you should have something like this:

 .. code:: js